dillionmegida/dillionmegida.com/src/pages/p/68. cover-letter-template/index.md

 - ...
 - **[Achievement n with reference links]**

 Am I fit for this?
-I believe I am. **[State that particular, special, or distinct attribute or skill that you possess that aligns so much with the role]**
+I believe I am. **[State that particular, unique, or distinct attribute or skill that you possess that aligns so much with the role]**

-> This part here should be very catchy.
-Try your best to make it clear that you have what it takes, or you're very willing to do what it takes
+> This part here should be exceedingly catchy.
+Try your best to clarify that you have what it takes, or you're very willing to do what it takes.

 **[Optional]** Do you think I am fit?
-If you aren't, you can assess my skills with a task. **[Give some examples of tasks that you could be assessed with]**
+If you aren't, you can assess my skills with a task. **[Give some examples of tasks that the recruiter could use to evaluate you]**

 > This part may come off like you're desperate, so it's okay if you don't want to add it.
-I add this part to show them how "confident" I am about the job, and how much I'd love to work for the company.
+I usually add this part to show the recruiters how "confident" I am about the job and how much I'd love to work for the company.

-Looking forward to hearing more about this opportunity.
+I am looking forward to hearing more about this opportunity.

 ---